Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 Water activities: Clearly a highlight of a cruise in the Fijian islands is the opportunity to enjoy the colorful tropical seas.
 Several high-quality snorkeling expeditions are available.
 Scuba diving is possible for an extra fee on two days.
 And the sea cave visit on the island of Sawa-i-Lau, where the Blue Lagoon (Brooke Shields) was filmed is magical.
 A glass-bottom boat makes the sights accessible even for non-swimmers.

-As usual, we recommend arriving early.
-In this case, WAI plans to offer two different early arrival options, a Pre-cruise package and a Pre-night package.
+As usual, we recommend arriving 1 day early.
+In this case, WAI plans to offer a Pre-night Package.

-Details for the early arrival options are still being worked out and will be announced in the Adventure Advice memo which announces airfare and Fiji entry requirements and tips provided by email after you register for the Adventure.
+Details for the early arrival options, including pricing, are still being worked out and will be announced in the Adventure Advice memo which announces airfare and Fiji entry requirements.
+This document will be provided by email after you register for the Adventure and as soon as we reach a viable number of participants.
 Please do not book your airfare prior to receiving these flight details from us!

-WAI believes strongly in the importance of travel insurance for financial and medical protection from any number of unforeseen circumstances that can arise before departure or during your Adventure.
-This is now especially true in the era of COVID-19, which is typically treated like any other illness for travel insurance purposes.
+WAI recommends travel insurance for financial and medical protection from any number of unforeseen circumstances that can arise before departure or during your Adventure.
 Many travel insurance providers are available for you to consider.
-Laura Pfahler and Sharon Mitchell of World Travel Inc. are travel agents who provides air travel and insurance services to many WAI travelers.
+Laura Pfahler and Sharon Mitchell of World Travel Inc. can provide travel insurance options for your WAI tour, as well as for your airfare.
+For those who purchase airfare through Laura, purchasing your travel insurance from her colleague, Sharon Mitchell, may be the simplest option.

 Other options include: